-IceBoy - Game Boy clone
+IceBoy - Game Boy clone and research

 This domain serves as a place for documenting the progress of developing my Game Boy clone (IceBoy) and all the stuff I found out about the real Game Boys.
 I started with IceBoy because I wanted to learn about FPGAs and thought a Game Boy would be a fun project for that.
 I decided to develop IceBoy for the Lattice iCE40 FPGA family.
 This is where the name IceBoy comes from: iCE40 → IceBoy.
 I made this decision to use the iCE40 family because I wanted to use a toolchain that is completely open source: Project IceStorm.